bjackman/bjackman.github.io/content/posts/curl-bash.md

 can only be decrypted via action from the human user.
 For example Chrome can store credentials this way.
 I don't know enough about browsers or these credentials to know how protective this is in practice.
 Firefox doesn't do this, anyway.
-I assume Windows and MacOS do much better than Linux here, but I don't know about that either.
+I assume Windows and macOS do much better than Linux here, but I don't know about that either.

 [^nix]: Well, actually I usually try `nix run nixpkgs#thingy` and it usually